waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Warp at (22,18) (from B1F (22,18)):** Leads back to Mt.
 Moon B1F (22,18).

 ## Navigation Issues & Learnings
-*   **Unintended Warps:** Multiple instances of unintentionally taking warps due to long movement sequences crossing warp tiles. (e.g., Turn 5915, Turn 6162, Turn 6684).
-Be more cautious and verify paths, especially from `dungeon_navigator_agent`.
+*   **Unintended Warps:** Multiple instances of unintentionally taking warps due to long movement sequences crossing warp tiles.
+Be more cautious and verify paths.
 *   **Pathing Inefficiency:** Some exploration paths were inefficient.
 Break down movements into smaller, verifiable segments.
 *   **Zappy's Status:** Zappy is no longer confused.
-Confusion wore off after wild Zubat battle (Turn 6174).
+Confusion wore off after wild Zubat battle.
+*   Mt.
+Moon B1F and B2F are segmented.
+Accessing different areas often requires returning to Mt.
+Moon 1F and taking a different ladder down to an isolated B1F section, which then connects to a different B2F section.

 ## Agent Performance & Notes
 ### dungeon_navigator_agent
 - **Status:** Defined and in use.
-- **Performance:** Failed once (Turn 6273, script produced no output), then due to incorrect input type (Turn 6682).
-Worked correctly on subsequent uses.
-Needs monitoring.
-System prompt emphasizes correct JSON output.
-- **Note:** Consider if paths suggested by the agent cross unintended warps.
-The agent finds *a* path, not necessarily one that avoids all warps.
+- **Performance:** Needs monitoring for pathing through unintended warps.
 Review paths carefully.

-## Post-Healing Exploration Strategy for Mt.
-Moon (Archived - On Route 4 now)
-*   Prioritize finding undiscovered warps on Mt.
-Moon B1F, as indicated by game state, to access new areas of B2F for fossil hunting, *after* the party is healed.

-## Reflection Insights (Turn 6590)
-*   Mt.
-Moon B1F and B2F are segmented.
-Accessing different areas often requires returning to Mt.
-Moon 1F and taking a different ladder down to an isolated B1F section, which then connects to a different B2F section.

-## Agent Development Plan Updates (Turn 6590)
-*   Under `battle_strategy_agent` and `encounter_optimizer_agent` notes: Add: "Review system prompts for clarity and relevance to ROM hack after next use."

 # Route 4 Notes
 *   Exited Mt.
 Moon at (19,7) on Route 4.
-*   Cool Trainer F (ID 1) at (10,7) is a battle target.
+*   Cool Trainer F (ID 1) at (19,8) was unengageable after multiple attempts.
+Abandoned battle to proceed east.
 *   Map Connections: South to Route 3 (Navigable), East is Undiscovered (Not Navigable).
 *   Warps: Pokecenter at (12,6), Mt.
 Moon 1F entrance at (19,6).
 *   Signs: Pokecenter sign at (13,6), Mt.
 Moon sign at (18,8).